- Article on Mom & Pop Motels on the Strand

 The Shoreline Hotel, 1938

 Veazey Hotel, along US Highway 17.
 This later became the Roma Restaurant, which was in business for many years until it recently closed, and was for sale as of Christmas 2006.
+It has been renovated, and appears to be a rooming house.

 Hotel Lucky Strike, 1930s-1940s.